mecparts/Mec_Parts/0-ReadMe.txt

 How to install MecParts
 -----------------------

-I didn't even consider packaging this up into a .deb package.
-I don't know how and really wasn't at all interested in figuring it out.
+I didn't even consider packaging this up into a .deb package (and as it turns out the Debian package manager isn't really intended for installing things into a user's home directory).
 I did toy with the idea of putting the source into a git repository somewhere and although that may be a really good idea, I got lazy and didn't.
 If it does turn out that there's a community of Linux using Meccano-ites out there who want to help expand the program, it's something that can always be done.
 So right now if you really want to try it out, you'll have to build it from source.
 If you're reading this, you've probably already extracted the files into a convenient directory somewhere.
 Install the development libraries, do a 'make install' and you're done.

 It sounds so easy if you say it quick, doesn't it?

 On a freshly installed Ubuntu 12.04 system, I had to install the following four development libraries:

+sudo apt-get update
-sudo apt-get install libgtkmm-3.0-dev sudo apt-get install libboost-regex-dev sudo apt-get install libsqlite3-dev sudo apt-get install libxml2-dev
+sudo apt-get install libgtkmm-3.0-dev libboost-regex-dev libsqlite3-dev libxml2-dev

 They installed a whole bunch of other dependencies along the way, including the compiler.
 Once they are all installed, a simple 'make install' does the rest.